Discover Istria : Sports and leisure

 When it comes to soccer stadiums, Italy had its heyday at the end of the last century.
 In recent years, Slovenia and Croatia have made regular appearances in the final rounds of major competitions.
 The Croatians have even made it as far as the World Cup, without ever having won it.
 While soccer is very popular in Croatia and Italy, the real common ground between the three countries that make up Istria is basketball.
 Italy, Slovenia and Croatia are three excellent basketball nations, while handball is more of a passion for the Slovenes and Croats.

 The Istrian coastline is also home to an increasing number of water polo grounds.
 Italy and Croatia shine at the highest level.
-The Transalps have won three Olympic titles and four world championships, the latest in 2019.
-Croatia also won the Olympic title in 2012.
-They won the World Championship in 2007, the European Championship in 2010 and the World League in 2012.
+Croatia won the Olympic title in 2012 and went on to win the World Championships in 2007, 2017 and recently in 2024.

 Enjoying the coastline